Prof Margaret Baguley

 * "Creative Returns: Reformation, Recovery, Renewal" - A Block Gallery, University of Southern Queensland (16 Sept - 14 Oct, 2022)

 During 2020 Dr Baguley was one of a team awarded a USQ Learning and Teaching Open Educational Practice (OEP) Grant for the project titled 'Exploring social justice, democracy, human rights and citizenship: Engaging tertiary students through an open history textbook initiative'.
-She is also a team member and mentor on a USQ Capacity Building Research Grant titled 'Counter Memorials/Monuments and the Australian Commemorative Landscape'.
+She was also a team member and mentor on a 2021 USQ Capacity Building Research Grant titled 'Counter Memorials/Monuments and the Australian Commemorative Landscape'.

 Dr Baguley is currently elected Vice-President of Art Education Australia (AEA), the national peak body for visual arts education, and is also a representative member for visual arts education on the National Advocates for Arts Education (NAAE) group.